Anping District

 Anping District is a district of Tainan, Taiwan.
 In March 2012, it was named one of the Top 10 Small Tourist Towns by the Tourism Bureau of Taiwan.
-It is home to 68,217 people.
+It is home to 64,408 people according to the 2020 census.

 Name

 The older place name of Tayouan derives from the ethnonym of a nearby Taiwanese aboriginal tribe, and was written by the Dutch and Portuguese variously as Taiouwang, Tayowan, etc. In his translations of Dutch records, missionary William Campbell used the variant Tayouan and wrote that Taoan and Taiwan also occur.
-As Dutch spelling varied greatly at the time (see History of Dutch orthography), other variants may be seen.
+As Dutch spelling varied greatly at the time (see: History of Dutch orthography), other variants may be seen.
 The name was also transliterated into Chinese characters variously as 臺窩灣, 大灣, 臺員, 大員, 大圓 and 梯窩灣.

 After the Dutch were ousted c.
 1661 by Koxinga, Han immigrants renamed the area "Anping" after the Anping Bridge in Quanzhou, Fujian.
 Soon after Qing rule was established in 1683, the name "Taiwan" (臺灣) was officially used to refer to the whole island with the establishment of Taiwan Prefecture.